jp-zorrilla/jp-zorrilla/README.md

 - 🔭 I’m currently working on lithium project (exploration, exploitation, price prediction) usign MS Excel, Power Query, Power BI and Python 🐍

-- ⏭️I'm to be come Technician in Data Science and Artificial Intelligence.
+- ⏭️I'm to become Technician in Data Science and Artificial Intelligence.
 I'm excited about the opportunity to apply my skills and experience to make a career in this field.😄-